+Weeks: 2

-Hours: 7.5 clock hours (2 theory hours, 5.5 lab hours) Weeks: 1, 7 Prerequisites: None Description: The student will explore their community and the health care needs of the patients in the community.
+Description: The student will explore their community and the healthcare needs of the patients in the community.
 By developing an understanding of the community, the student will be able to provide care to the patient population they serve.